 14 Revolutionary Facts About Bastille Day

-The name “Bastille” comes from the word bastide, which means “fortification”; it was used as a generic term for a certain type of tower in Southern France until it was eventually restricted to one particular Bastille.
+The name “Bastille” comes from the word bastide, which means “fortification,” a generic term for a certain type of tower in southern France until it was eventually restricted to one particular Bastille.
 When construction began on the building in 1357, its main purpose was not to keep prisoners in, but to keep invading armies out: At the time, France and England were engaged in the Hundred Years’ War.
-The Bastille—known formally as the Bastille Saint-Antoine—was conceived as a fortress whose strategic location could help stall an attack on Paris from the east.
+The Bastille, known formally as the Bastille Saint-Antoine, was conceived as a fortress whose strategic location could help stall an attack on Paris from the east.

-Over the course of the war, the structure of the building changed quite a bit.
+Over the course of the Hundred Years' War, the structure of the building changed quite a bit.
 The Bastille started out as a massive gate consisting of a thick wall and two 75-foot towers.
-By the end of 1383, it had evolved into a rectangular fortress complete with eight looming towers and a moat.
+By the end of 1383, it had evolved into a rectangular fortress complete with eight towers and a moat.

 Such attributes would later turn the Bastille into an effective state prison—but it wasn’t actually used as one until the 17th century.
 Under King Louis XIII, the powerful Cardinal de Richelieu began the practice of jailing his monarch’s enemies (without a trial) inside; at any given time, the cardinal would hold up to 55 captives there.

-The Estates-General met in Versailles on May 5, 1789, and things got ugly fast.
-Weeks of arguments between the third estate and the other two reached an apex on June 20.
-On that day, King Louis responded to the tension by physically locking the common people’s representatives out of the room.
-Bad idea: Upon reconvening elsewhere (namely, an indoor tennis court), the third estate, now calling themselves the National Assembly, made a declaration that historians have dubbed the “tennis court oath,” pledging to remain active until a French constitution had been established.
+The Estates-General met in Versailles on May 5, 1789.
+Arguments between the Third Estate and the other two boiled over on June 20.
+King Louis responded by physically locking the common people’s representatives out of the room.
+The third estate, now calling themselves the National Assembly, reconvened on an indoor tennis court and pledged to remain active until a French constitution was established.

-The French revolutionaries who broke into the Bastille expected to find countless screaming inmates lining the walls.
-In reality, though, the prison was almost empty—devoid of all but seven captives who, by most accounts, seemed to be in relatively good health.
-So who were they?
-We might never know for sure.
+The French revolutionaries who broke into the Bastille expected to find numerous inmates.
+In reality, the prison was almost empty except for seven captives who seemed to be in relatively good health.
+We may never be certain of their identities.
 Some accounts claim that four of the prisoners had committed forgery, two were regarded as lunatics, and one was a disgraced nobleman.
 Other sources are less specific.
-For example, a report penned on July 24 agrees that four of these men were forgers and another came from an aristocratic family—but it also asserts that the other two vanished before anyone could definitively identify them.
+A report penned on July 24 agrees that four were forgers and another came from an aristocratic family—but that the other two vanished before anyone could definitively identify them.

 You probably know him as the man whose conduct and erotic writings gave rise to the word sadism.
-Besides Voltaire, he’s the most famous Bastille inmate of all time.
-On numerous occasions, deviant sexual acts landed de Sade behind bars.
 In 1784, the aristocrat was transferred from another prison to the Bastille, where he languished for the next five years.
-Within those walls, de Sade penned several books—including his notorious, orgy-riddled novel One Hundred and Twenty Days of Sodom.
+Within those walls, de Sade penned several books—including his notorious novel One Hundred and Twenty Days of Sodom.

-If he’d kept his mouth shut, this sadomasochist surely would have been freed when the Bastille was stormed.
-But on June 2, de Sade started yelling at the passersby beneath his window.
-As a large crowd started to gather, the captive claimed that people were being maimed and killed inside (which, again, wasn’t true).
-Desperate, he begged the civilians to save him, lest his own throat be slit.
+He surely would have been freed when the Bastille was stormed.
+But on June 2, de Sade started yelling at the passersby beneath his window, claiming that people were being maimed and killed inside and begging the people to save him.
 The episode got de Sade transferred once again—this time to an insane asylum outside Paris.
 His removal from the Bastille took place on July 4, 1789.
-Ten days later, rebels stormed the place.
+Ten days later, rebels stormed inside.

-What a difference a year makes!
 By July 14, 1790, the Bastille had been destroyed, its pieces scattered across the globe by souvenir collectors.
-France now operated under a constitutional monarchy, an arrangement which—for a time, at least—divided power between King Louis XVI and the National Assembly.
+France now operated under a constitutional monarchy, an arrangement that divided power between King Louis XVI and the National Assembly.
 Meanwhile, hereditary nobility was outlawed.

-To honor these advances, the government organized a huge event dubbed the “Festival of the Federation,” which was to take place on the first anniversary of the Bastille showdown.
+To honor these advances, the government organized a huge event called the “Festival of the Federation,” which was to take place on the first anniversary of the Bastille showdown.
 As July 14 approached, French citizens from all walks of life came together and set up some 40,000 seats in preparation.
 When the big day finally arrived, King Louis arrived with 200 priests and swore to maintain the constitution.
 The Marquis de Lafayette—who’d famously helped orchestrate America’s revolution—stood by the monarch’s side.
 Later on, Queen Marie Antoinette got a huge cheer when she proudly showed off the heir apparent.
 Among the spectators was dramatist Louis-Sébastien Mercier, who later said, “I saw 50,000 citizens of all classes, of all ages, of all sexes, forming the most superb portrait of unity."
-Too bad that camaraderie didn’t last …

 Alternatives were numerous.
 To some, September 21 looked attractive, since the original French Republic was created on that day in 1792.
 Others favored February 24, which marked the birth of France’s second republic.
 Another option was August 4, the anniversary of the feudal system’s abolishment.